 Hair loss is one of the symptoms of a lack of zinc. (x) Zinc also supports your gut health and strengthens your immune system.
 Take 90 milligrams of zinc glycinate powder daily with food or according to your doctor’s directions.

 Folic acid helps maintain a healthy nervous, digestive, and immune system.
 Take 500 micrograms to 1 mg of this supplement daily.
 Don’t exceed 1 mg under any circumstances.

 You can purchase these supplements to help with your hair loss at BulkSupplements.com.
 The company is an industry-leading manufacturer and distributor of pure dietary supplements.

 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying any of these supplements mentioned in this article as a possible solution to help you with hair loss?
 Contact BulkSupplements.com to place an order today.

 The Bottom Line

-We all lose hair.
-It’s estimated that we lose around 50-100 hairs daily.
-If you see lots of thinning, or bald patches, you may be having hair loss.
+We all lose hair at an estimated 50-100 hairs daily.
+If you see lots of thinning or bald patches, you may have hair loss.
 Many triggers can cause hair loss.
 People under loads of stress may notice it visibly.
 Women may lose their hair after giving birth.
 Some medical treatments and diseases can trigger it as well.

 Symptoms of hair loss vary from person to person.
-However, anyone may notice lots of hair collecting in the drain or in hairbrushes.
-The most common traditional hair loss treatments include oral finasteride, minoxidil, oral or topical steroids and hormones, hair transplants and even surgery (x).
+However, anyone may notice lots of hair collecting in the drain or hairbrushes.
+The most common traditional hair loss treatments include oral finasteride, minoxidil, oral or topical steroids and hormones, hair transplants and even surgery. (x)